 We have a lot of evidence that food sensitivities are a problem in many chronic conditions, but so far there is very little research for each food sensitivity test.

 - Reduced IBS Symptoms by 53% in one month (5)(68) in one study (when paired with LEAP diet).

-- See the studies below for the ALCAT which uses similar technology as MRT.
+- See the studies below for the ALCAT, which uses similar technology as the MRT.

 As a dietitian, it’s important to me to use “evidence-based” strategies, which means I use “the best available evidence, the results of peer-reviewed scientific studies, whenever possible, and, when the science is lacking, expert opinion and experience” (67).

 While there is no peer-reviewed research at this time, studies will soon be published using MRT/LEAP for: